-Lise had always stood at this cliff that looked down from the heaven since she could remember.
+Lise had always stood at the cliff, looking down from the heavens for as long as since she could remember.
 It was her favorite spot to come and meditate on many things.
-She would watch out over the blue horizon, to feel the mountain breeze caressing against her blonde hair and light skin, to see the world down below, a world that stood below the wind kingdom, her kingdom, Rolante.
-She would never look at the world the same way again, however, as it was a world that she, and five other strangers, who she now considered her closest friends, helped saved from the grip of three evil groups, who swore to destroy the Mana Goddess and take the Sword of Mana for their own agendas.
-She never knew that the kidnapping of her young brother, Elliot, would result in her saving the world, but she fought with everything she had to save him from the dark prince and to bring him back home safely.
-Lise had fought the good fight, and won, but at a grave cost.
+She would come here to watch the blue horizon, to feel the mountain breeze caressing against her blonde hair and light skin, to see the world down below, a world that stood below the wind kingdom, her kingdom, Rolante.
+She would never look at it the same way again, however, as it was a world that she, and five other strangers, who she now considered her closest friends, helped saved from the grip of three evil groups, who swore to destroy the Mana Goddess and take the Sword of Mana for their own agendas.
+She never predicted that the abduction of her young brother, Elliot, from the Navarre Ninjas would also result in her saving the world, but she fought with everything she had to save him from the dark prince and bring him back home safely.
+Lise had fought the good fight and won, but at a grave cost.
 Lise still mourned the death of her father and the death of many others during her quest.
 Though Navarre and Rolante were finally at good terms, Lise could not truly forgive the ninjas for what they had done to her kingdom.
-She knew well that it was not of King Flamekhan's will or anyone else's to invade Rolante, as Jagan and Isabelle, rather known as Bigieu, servants to the underground demons, were the ones who controlled Navarre and schemed to destroy her kingdom.
-She had a lot of conflicted feelings with the desert ninjas, especially against Hawk, the jerk with the heart of gold.
-Lise, however, knew that he was a close friend; a person who had fought beside her to the end.
-Though he was a member of Navarre, Hawk had gone out of his way, swearing not only to save the world, but to help Lise in finding her brother.
+She knew well that it was not of King Flamekhan's will or anyone else's to invade Rolante, as Jagan and Bigieu, servants to the underworld, were the ones who manipulated Navarre and schemed to destroy her kingdom.
+She had a lot of conflicted feelings with the desert ninjas, especially against Hawk.
+Lise, however, knew that he was a close friend, a person who had fought beside her to the end.
+Though he was a member of Navarre, Hawk had gone out of his way, swearing not only to save the world, but to help Lise find her brother.
 It had meant more than words to her when he resolved to help her rescue Elliot.
-However, she knew Hawk did it to save Jessica, the daughter of King Flamekhan, as well.
-Lise barely knew the girl, but she had already known that the relationship between her and Hawk was more than mutual.
-She would not admit her feelings, however, no matter what anyone tried to say, she knew she had to remain strong and vigilant for her brother and her kingdom, for her father's sake.
+However, she knew that Hawk did it to save Jessica, the daughter of King Flamekhan, from Bigieu's curse.
+Lise hardely knew the girl, but she knew that the relationship between her and Hawk was more than mutual.
+She would not admit her feelings, however, no matter what anyone tried to say.
+She knew she had to remain strong for her brother and her kingdom, for her father's sake.

 "So, this is where you've been."

 Lise caught a familiar voice behind her, a voice she had hoped not to hear.
-She brushed her blonde, braided hair back, sighing heavily, not wanting to turn around to face the person who had appeared.
+She brushed her blonde, braided hair back, standing stoically, not wanting to turn around to face the person who had appeared.

 "I come here often.
 It's a place no one knows of. "